TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 ![DistributionComparison](images/regime switching model estimation/distributions.png)

-This de-seasonalised series is therefore **a more suitable input for estimating regime-switching dynamics**.
+This deseasonalised series is therefore **a more suitable input for estimating regime-switching dynamics**.

 ---